bori0824/G3-finalproject/README.md

 ### [During-reading activities (25 mins.)]
 **💻 Introduced the Story with a Video (5 mins.)**

-**Activity:** Ss watch a teacher-created video of the full story, taking notes and paying attention to main characters, settings, and events.
+**Activity:** Students watch a teacher-created video of the full story, taking notes and paying attention to main characters, settings, and events.
 **App Functionality:** The video is played on [the interactive whiteboard], and students can access the video on their tablets for closer viewing.
 **Objective:** Provide an overview of the story and introduce the story through visual and auditory learning.

 **🔈Understanding the Story with Audio (10 mins.)**

-**Activity:** Ss listen to the story in segments and answering the questions provided by T to enhance comprehension on the plot and main elements.
+**Activity:** Students listen to the story in segments and answering the questions provided by T to enhance comprehension on the plot and main elements.
-**App Functionality:** The app plays audio segments of the story [in class by T.] providing Ss with QR code to access on their tablets [when needed].
+**App Functionality:** The app plays audio segments of the story [in class by T.] providing students with QR code to access on their tablets [when needed].
 **Objective:** Focus on listening skills and detailed comprehension, identifying key story elements.

 **📝 Checking Reading Comprehension (10 mins.)**